On the symplectic geometry of branched hyperbolic surfaces in genus two: Background

 This means that $\hol(\Hyp_n(S))$ is contained in the component of $\chi(S,\psl)$ of Euler number $2g-2-n$.
-As we are assuming $n\leq 2g-3$, we conclude that the Euler number of the holonomy of a branched hyperbolic structure on $S$ is always contained in $\{1,\ldots, 2g-2\}$ and is never $0$.\footnote{If we flip the orientation of $S$, then the same developing map $\dev$ is now orientation-reversing.
+Since $n\leq 2g-3$, the Euler number of the holonomy of a branched hyperbolic structure on $S$ is always contained in $\{1,\ldots, 2g-2\}$ and is never $0$.\footnote{If we flip the orientation of $S$, then the same developing map $\dev$ is now orientation-reversing.
 It is henceforth equivariant with respect to a conjugate of $\rho$ by a determinant $-1$ matrix which changes the sign of the Euler number.
 So, we may think of $\{-1,\ldots, -(2g-2)\}$ as Euler numbers of branch hyperbolic structures on $S$ with opposite orientation.}

-Going back to McOwen--Troyanov uniformization theorem (Theorem~\ref{thm:troyanov-uniformization}), recall that each choice of conformal structure on $S$ gives a slice of $\Hyp_n(S)$ isomorphic to $\Sym^n(S)$.
-Note that the restriction of $\hol$ to that slice is injective.
-Indeed, given two multisets of branch points $\mathcal{P}$ and $\mathcal{P}'$, the corresponding branched hyperbolic structures are distinct and determined by their developing maps $\dev\colon\widetilde{S}\to\HH$ and $\dev'\colon\widetilde{S}\to\HH$.
+Going back to McOwen--Troyanov uniformization theorem (Theorem~\ref{thm:troyanov-uniformization}), recall that the fibers of $\Hyp_n(S)\to\Teich(S)$ define a trivial foliation of $\Hyp_n(S)$ where each fiber is a copy of $\Sym^n(S)$.
+We will call it the \emph{isoconformal foliation} of $\Hyp_n(S)$.
+Note that the restriction of $\hol$ to each isoconformal leaf is injective.
+Indeed, given two different multisets of branch points $\mathcal{P}$ and $\mathcal{P}'$ on the same Riemann surface $S$, the corresponding branched hyperbolic structures are distinct and determined by their developing maps $\dev\colon\widetilde{S}\to\HH$ and $\dev'\colon\widetilde{S}\to\HH$.
 We may assume that $\dev$ and $\dev'$ are the unique holomorphic maps in their isotopy class, up to post-composition by a Möbius transformation.
-The developing maps are equivariant with respect to the two holonomy representations $\rho\colon\pi_1S\to\psl$ and $\rho'\colon\pi_1S\to\psl$.
+The developing maps are equivariant with respect to two holonomy representations $\rho\colon\pi_1S\to\psl$ and $\rho'\colon\pi_1S\to\psl$.
 If $\rho$ and $\rho'$ were conjugate, then $\dev$ and $\dev'$ would differ by post-composition by a Möbius transformation.
 In particular, they would have the same set of branch points, contradiction.
 In conclusion, every choice of conformal structure on $S$ defines a slice

 that lies in the component of Euler number $2g-2-n$.
+As we will explain at the end of Section~\ref{sec:Hodge}, all these slices are actually embedded submanifolds.